jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 (4) The House of Representatives may, in that address, request that the estimates be included as a Vote, and the capital injection be authorised, in an Appropriation Bill for that year.
 (5) If the Vote or authorisation is included in an Appropriation Bill for that year, this Part applies, with all necessary modifications, as if references to a department were references to an Office of Parliament.
 (6) An alteration to the Vote or authorisation during that year is subject to the provisions of this section.

+**Application of this Part to parliamentary agencies**

+### 26EA How this Part applies to appropriations administered by parliamentary agencies
+(1) Subsection (2) applies to an appropriation made to the Crown that— (a) is in a Vote administered by the Parliamentary Service; and (b) provides authority to incur one or both of the following:
+    (i) non-departmental capital expenditure in respect of Crown assets managed or controlled by the Parliamentary Service:
+    (ii) non-departmental other expenses for the depreciation or write-off of those Crown assets.
+(2) This Part (apart from section 26EB) applies to the appropriation— (a) as if the Parliamentary Service were a department rather than a parliamentary agency; and (b) with any other necessary modifications.
+(3) Section 26EB applies to every other appropriation in a Vote administered by a parliamentary agency.

+### 26EB House of Representatives may commend estimates or capital injection in relation to parliamentary agencies
+(1) Before an appropriation in a Vote administered by a parliamentary agency may be included in an Appropriation Bill for a financial year, the chief executive of the parliamentary agency must prepare and submit to the House of Representatives the following information:
+  (a) an estimate of expenses and capital expenditure to be incurred for—
+    (i) each proposed appropriation; and
+    (ii) each proposed category of expenses or non-departmental capital expenditure within a multi-category appropriation; and
+  (b) the revenue of the parliamentary agency (including the revenue associated with each proposed expenses appropriation and each proposed category of expenses within a multi-category appropriation).
+(2) Before an authorisation for a capital injection to be made to a parliamentary agency may be included in an Appropriation Bill for a financial year, the chief executive of the parliamentary agency must submit to the House of Representatives the amount of the proposed capital injection.
+(3) The chief executive of the parliamentary agency must consult the Secretary before submitting information under subsection (1) or (2).
+(4) The House of Representatives, after considering the information provided under subsections (1) and (2), may for each parliamentary agency commend to the Governor-General, by way of an address,—
+  (a) the estimates referred to in subsection (1)﻿(a); and (b) the capital injection referred to in subsection (2).
+(5) The House of Representatives may, in that address, request that the estimates be included in a Vote, and the capital injection be authorised, in an Appropriation Bill for that year.
+(6) If the Vote or authorisation is included in an Appropriation Bill for that year, this Part applies to the Vote or authorisation—
+  (a) as if a reference to a department were a reference to a parliamentary agency; and (b) with any other necessary modifications.
+(7) An alteration to the Vote or authorisation during that year is subject to this section.

 ## Part 2 — Fiscal responsibility and wellbeing